Séraphin Couvreur

-Séraphin Couvreur (顧賽芬 (Gù Sàifēn); EFEO Chinese transcription: kóu sái fēn; 14 January 1835 – 19 November 1919) was a French Jesuit missionary to China, sinologist, and creator of the EFEO Chinese transcription.
+Séraphin Couvreur (顧賽芬 (Gù Sàifēn); EFEO Chinese transcription: kóu sái fēn; 14 January 1835 – 19 November 1919) was a French Jesuit missionary to China, sinologist, and translator.
+He was also the creator of the EFEO Chinese transcription.
 The system devised by Couvreur of the École française d'Extrême-Orient was used in most of the French-speaking world to transliterate Chinese until the middle of the 20th century, after what it was gradually replaced by pinyin.

 Biography

+Couvreur was born in Varenne, France; he entered the Society of Jesus in September 1853, was ordained a priest in 1867 and travelled to China in 1870.

 Couvreur arrived at the Catholic Jesuit mission in Hejian, Cangzhou.
-Also there worked Léon Wieger (1856–1933), another French Jesuit missionary.
+Also working there was Léon Wieger (1856–1933), another French Jesuit missionary.

+He served as a parish priest and a professor in the seminary at Sien-hsien (Xianxian) before publishing a Latin-Chinese dictionary in 1877.

+He received the Stanislas Julien Prize twice.

 Works

-His edition of the 書經 Chou King (Shu Jing), with French and Latin translations, was used by Pound in the Rock Drill section of the Cantos (LXXXV – XCV).
+His edition of the 書經 Chou King (Shu Jing), with French and Latin translations, was used by Pound in the Rock Drill section of the Cantos (LXXXV - XCV).